 Combine sliced onion, lime juice, and a pinch of salt in a mixing bowl.

 Stir, then marinate at least 10 minutes.
 Stir every couple of minutes to marinate evenly.While onion pickles, roast poblanos.

 Roast the Poblanos

 Place a medium pan over medium-high heat and add 2 tsp. olive oil.
-Place chicken thighs in hot pan and cook until browned and chicken reaches a minimum internal temperature of 165 degrees, 3-4 minutes per side.
+Add chicken thighs to hot pan and stir occasionally until deep brown and chicken reaches a minimum internal temperature of 165 degrees, 3-4 minutes per side.